For 3rd Straight Year, Obama Waives Penalties on Countries Using Child Soldiers

 This year, the addition of Libya to the list of countries being granted waivers is particularly alarming.
 During that country’s 2011 civil war that ousted longtime dictator and US enemy Muammar Gaddafi, US-backed rebels used children as young as seven to assist in their war effort.

 President Obama’s continued support for countries whose militaries utilize child soldiers has led to an unusual situation in which Republicans are slamming his administration’s human rights record.
-It should be noted that the Child Soldiers Protection Act was signed into law by Republican President George W. Bush in 2008, and Rich Williamson, Bush’s special envoy to Sudan and a current senior adviser to the Mitt Romney campaign, accuses Obama of “[breaking] with a tradition that goes back to Woodrow Wilson about human rights and values animating our foreign policy.”
+It should be noted that the CSPA was signed into law by Republican President George W. Bush in 2008, and Rich Williamson, Bush’s special envoy to Sudan and a current senior adviser to the Mitt Romney campaign, accuses Obama of “[breaking] with a tradition that goes back to Woodrow Wilson about human rights and values animating our foreign policy.”